Do you remember repeating the following over and over to family, friends and peers?

 Well, I do… and it feels like only yesterday.

 Yet it didn’t matter what fruit I picked out of the bowl that day, week or month as it always tasted great.
 In fact, I would convince myself each time that this particular idea (apple/pear/banana) was the absolute BEST one, while also convincing others of the same notion too.

 However, the boost or surge of energy that came from it didn’t last long, regardless of whatever it was I bit into and held up high to show you.
 It was the idea of the day that always caught my attention.

 My Will & Time

-Willpower + Time created a murky and dense thought-provoking consumed space between the ‘what should be’ non-reality AND the ‘what is’ reality that was far away.
+Willpower + Time created a murky and dense thought-provoking consumed space between the ‘what is’ reality AND the ‘what should be’ non-reality that was far away.
 It was a place where my emotions fluctuated up and down moments before the job or task that required my clear attention and best energy.

 I had spent so much of my life speculating over ways I could get around the ‘bad thinking’ and ‘acting’, and simply skip ahead to the ‘have acted’ as my willpower magically completes its job and I happily cash in on the reward.
 I needed to find a way to bypass the annoying time interval altogether along with the job itself, and get straight to my reward at the ‘what should be’ end.

-Hence, I gave myself more time in the process from all the over-thinking which turned into bad thinking.
+Hence, I gave myself more Time in the process from all the over-thinking which turned into bad thinking and a stretched sense of Time.
 This basically meant that I felt time significantly more in a backlash soon after attaching to the idea of the reward.